osoml/pid4nfdi/content/events/2025-base4nfdiroadshow/index.md

 projects:
 ---

-The team of PID4NFDI will join in participating in the second Base4NFDI Services Roadshow which takes place as an online event in May 2025.
+The team of PID4NFDI will join in participating in the 2nd Base4NFDI Services Roadshow which takes place as an online event in May 2025.
 The event will be held on two days, May 22 and 27.
 Pid4NFDI will be presented in the session on _infrastructure providers and developers_ on May 22.